frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 Now, the class outing was the most exciting event in the whole of the school year.
 He had been looking forward to this for weeks and months.
 And everybody was going.

-When he heard that he wasn\'t going to the school outing, he kicked up a big uproar.
+When he heard that he wasn't going to the school outing, he kicked up a big uproar.
 The parents were very happy that they had hit on the right punishment.
 Serves him right.

 They were happy because also, they had read all the right books about parenting.
 They had attended all the right classes.
 Now they were implementing all the criteria that they had learned.

 He was in a big huff, this kid, for a while.
 The following Monday (that happened on a Saturday), the teacher asked everyone to put up their hands in class, those who were going on the outing.
 Everybody put up their hand except little Johnny.

 The teacher asked, "Why are you not going on the outing?"
-He said, "Because my parents won\'t let me!" as much as to say it\'s all their fault.
+He said, "Because my parents won't let me!" as much as to say it's all their fault.

 The teacher later that day called the parents to find out what had happened, what was wrong, to see if they had to make some explanation or something about the outing; and then found out the full story.